Nicaragua Wedding Traditions Cultural Wedding Guide 2025

 Music and Dancing Traditions

-Traditional Nicaraguan wedding music features live marimba bands costing C$15,000-C$45,000 ($500-$1,500 USD) for 4-6 hours, with 80% of weddings including both traditional and modern music sets.
+Traditional Nicaraguan wedding music features live marimba bands costing C$15,000-C$45,000 ($500-$1,500 USD) for 4-6 hours, with most weddings including both traditional and modern music sets.
 The marimba, played by musicians who hold the instrument on their knees, creates the signature sound of Nicaraguan celebrations.

 Music timeline: